konstruct/project-pack/readme.md

-# Project Pack
+# Dossier

 Keeping a consistent pack structure will help developers to quickly find and work with assets across projects and teams.

+---

-## Project Pack structure
+## Project Structure

-Please ensure that you adhere to the following structure:

-- site.yml
+Projects are laid out in the following structure, to provide consistent layout of information across many different projects:

+* project-pack/
-- 1--content/
+  * 1--content/
+    * word, excell files
-- 2--design/
+  * 2--design/
-  - open files/
-  - jpg screens/
+    * psd / ai / sketch files
-- 3--assets/
+  * 3--assets/
-  - web-icons.ai
+    * web-icons.ai
-  - icons.ai
+    * icons.ai
-  - asset-sheet.yml
-  - images/
+    * images/
-    - site/
+      * site/
-    - content/
+      * content/

-## Providing Information
+* www/

+---

+## Resources & Templates

+The following assets and workflow Google Docs should be quite useful to you:

+* [Default Asset Sheet](#) * Font, colors, sizing and spacing information.
+* [Default Workflow Sheet](#) * Checklists for various stages in the project lifecycle.
+* Default Architecture Sheet * Coming soon

+---

-## site.yml
+## General Guidelines

-This file contains all of the access information the developer will need during the course of the project.

-You simply fill in the blanks with the details provided by the client / client IT person.

-If hosting is provided by Crio, you can simply state this in the hosting provider field, and leave the rest blank.
+The following chapters deal with general guidelines when producing content & assets for any given project.

+#### Index

+* Basic Rules
+* Providing Designs
+* Providing Content
+* Providing Assets

+### Basic Rules

+* **Spell check** - Please make sure that copy is properly checked & edited.
+This step alone will save hundreds of dev hours.
+* **Document your handover** - Handing over large project work is hard.
+Follow the process and checklists, and document as much as possible.
+* **Consistent naming** - Adopt a consistent naming structure throughout the *entire* project.
+* **Give the developer all of the information** - if you don't tell us about a thing, we won't do that thing.

+### Providing designs

+* Provide open files as well as a rendered version (pdf please!)
+* Add versions in your filenames.
+* Name your artboards and layers as if a stranger will read them.
+* Expand your layers and convert text properly.
+* Inform the developer of hidden layers and what they mean.

 ### Providing content

-Content generally comes in many forms and formats, and we can deal with it as it comes, but below is our preferred content structure:

-- frontpage.doc/pdf
-- about.doc/pdf
-- contact.doc/pdf
-- articles/
-  - article-name.doc/pdf
-- services/
-  - service.doc/pdf
+* Provide content as simply as possible.
+Markdown is loved, but word docs are also okay.

-**Note:** Please avoid using excell for content.
-It's very hard to work with and keep track.
+* Please avoid using excell for content.
+It's very hard to work with and keep track off.

-**IMPORTANT** Don't put images in the content document **ever**.
-Please reference to them with a tag below:
+* *Never* put images in the content document *ever*.
+Please reference to them with a tag: `[IMAGE: 3--assets/images/content/about.jpg]`

-`[IMAGE: 3--assets/images/content/about.jpg]`

-### Providing designs

-We require both the design's open files (psd, ai) as well as the individual jpg renders of each page.

-### Providing assets
+### Providing images

-#### General rules

-- Always ensure that your assets are prepared properly.
-Expand your layers and convert text properly.
-- Keep your naming of assets consistent and user friendly.
-- Give the developer all of the information - if you don't tell us about a thing, we won't do that thing.
+* Group images to a consistent aspect-ratio set, and name them as such.
+* Optimise all images as best you can.
+We run our own automated scripts, but the responsibility lies with you to ensure images are as small as possible while still looking great.
+* Organise images into groups and name them consistently.
+* Provide icons as a single .ai file with separate, named artboards.
+This allows us to ensure quality and compression.

-#### web-icons.ai
+#### system-icons.ai

-The `web-icons.ai` file contains artboards for the common icon sizes that are generally required for websites.
+This file contains artboards for the common system icon sizes that are generally required for websites.

 You can simply fill them in and save the ai file.
 We can render out the icons ourselves.

 Don't change the artboard names as they contain the required filenames for the icons.

-#### icons.ai

-The `icons.ai` file will contain all of the icons that need to be displayed within the project.

-You need to add an artboard for each individual icon and name the artboard in the following pattern:

-- `icon--burger`
-- `icon--arrow-left`
-- `icon--social-facebook`
-- `icon--social-twitter`

-You can provide the ai file as is, and we will render them out.

-#### asset-sheet.yml

-This file contains all of the specific information that will help the developer to provide his work as near to your design as possible.

-You can expand on this document as much as you want, by simply following the YAML formatting rules.

-#### images

-You can save out any images into this folder.
-Please organise your images in groups and keep naming consistent and friendly.

-##### Common image types
+##### Image type rules

+Follow these rules explicitly.
+Deviations will be sent back to creative.

-- JPG: For photos and complex images
+* **JPG** -  For photos and complex images
-- PNG: For images that require transparent background.
+* **PNG** -  For images that require transparent background.
 Generally best to keep this format for simpler images
-- SVG: For icons, logos and illustrations.
+* **SVG** -  For icons, logos and simple illustrations.